mario-oliver/Netflix/README.md

 - npm i -D @types/bcrypt

 Create the [...nextauth].ts file in api/ folder.
 Here we create a host of things, including the logic for Credentials and how we authorize credentials, finding unique user, validating proper email and password inputs, and return that user.
 We also include important Jason Web Token logic and provide new env variables for secrets.

+This page will have three providers:

+- Credentials -> our custom password and email provider that will be connected to the /auth page via a register api endpoint and a next-auth signIn() method
+- GoogleProvider
+- GithubProvider

+The third-party federation will utilize next-auth/providers import and a next-auth/prisma adapter.

+`npm install @next-auth/prisma-adapter`

+To get the clientId and clientSecret for Github visit github > settings > developer settings (at the bottom) > Oath Apps.
+Create the app.
+For running in development, have the URL's point to http://localhost:3000.
+This will have to change in production.
+Then create a front-end function that calls signIn() and passes in the 'github' credentials.

+For Google, go to Google Developer Console > Create New project > Create.
+Now go into the project > Search Bar > API & Services > Oath Consent Screen > External > Create.
+Now input the fields (only the required and just save and continue).
+Go to Credentials > Create Credentials > Oath client Id > Web Applicaiton and then input only the Authorized redirect URLs > Add URI > and in URL -> http://localhost:3000/api/auth/callback/google > Create and input the Client secret and Id into .env